tmalsburg/DogWhistle/thoughts.md

 But even people in the outgroup may recognize the message.

+- Khoo 2017, footnote: Code words are sometimes called “dog whistles” because (so the received view goes) they involve sending a message that can only be heard by audience members with suitably sensitive ears.
+Richard Morin is credited with introducing the term.
+He writes, “Subtle changes in question- wording sometimes produce remarkably different results . . . researchers call this the ‘Dog Whistle Effect’: Respondents hear something in the question that researchers do not.”
+(Morin 1998).

+No other definition, only examples.
+Similar to Henderson & McCready definition.

+- Tali Mendelberg proposes that using a code word allows the speaker and her audience to violate certain social norms while plausibly denying doing so (Mendelberg 2001)

+This does not involve in/outgroup distinction, highlights plausible deniability.

 - Albertson 2015: "multivocal appeals, meaning appeals that have distinct meanings to different audiences''

 Here the ingroup/outgroup distinction is avoided, "distinct'' meanings is pretty vague, ``different audiences'' is also pretty vague (no requirement that the additional meaning is taboo, controversial, or inflammatory)

 - Wetts & Willer 2019: ``messages...in which race is not explicitly mentioned but instead is cued through coded language or accompanying visuals subtly connect racial prejudice to whites’ views of policies and candidates, a process commonly referred to as “dog whis- tling” (Haney-López 2014; Mendelberg 2001; Valentino, Hutchings, and White 2002).''